eclipse-tractusx/bpdm/INSTALL.md

 ## Portal Configuration

-This section explains how BPDM needs to operated on the [Tractus-X Portal](https://github.com/eclipse-tractusx/portal).
+This section explains how BPDM needs to be operated on the [Tractus-X Portal](https://github.com/eclipse-tractusx/portal).

 At the moment we assume that the Catena-X operator is also the golden record process provider.
 This means the operator has the Admin role on the Portal.